Cyber incident

 - through the Employee Assistance Programme (available 24 hours a day, seven days a week)

-Contacts and support for neurodiverse staff
+Contacts and support for neurodivergent staff

-- Contact the Neurodiverse Staff Network.
+- Contact the Neurodiversity Network.

 We understand the concern created for those directly affected and support is available to these individuals and all our students.
 Students can find wellbeing support on the Student Support website and we also encourage students to speak with their academic advisor or supervisor if they feel that their studies are being affected in any way.